Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Introduction

-In the limit $m_Q\to\infty$, the heavy quark flavor-spin symmetry appears and it is widely used in studying the properties of heavy-quark hadrons.
-For states containing two heavy quarks, one may also consider the heavy diquark-antiquark symmetry (HDAS) \cite{Carlson:1987hh, Lichtenberg:1989ix,Savage:1990di, Anselmino:1992vg,Brambilla:2005yk,Fleming:2005pd,Cohen:2006jg}.
+The heavy quark flavor-spin symmetry appears in the limit $m_Q\to\infty$, and it is used extensively to study the properties of heavy quark hadrons.
+For states containing two heavy quarks, the heavy diquark-antiquark symmetry (HDAS) can also be considered \cite{Carlson:1987hh, Lichtenberg:1989ix,Savage:1990di, Anselmino:1992vg,Brambilla:2005yk,Fleming:2005pd,Cohen:2006jg}.
 According to this symmetry, the mass splittings between $QQq$ baryons and those between $\bar{Q}'q$ mesons can be related with the correspondence $QQ\leftrightarrow \bar{Q}'$.
-The consideration is based on the observations that i) the size of $QQ$ is small in the heavy quark limit, ii) the color representations of $QQ$ and $\bar{Q}'$ are both $\bar{3}_c$, and iii) the interaction between light and heavy components is suppressed although $QQ$ and $\bar{Q}'$ have different spins.
-Similarly, one can relate the double-heavy tetraquarks $QQ\bar{q}\bar{q}$ with color structure $ (QQ)_{3_c}$ to the singly heavy antibaryons $\bar{Q}'\bar{q}\bar{q}$.
-According to HDAS, for example, we can estimate the mass of a double-charm tetraquark with the relation $T_{cc\bar{n}\bar{n}}-\Xi_{cc}^{*}=\Sigma_{b}^{*}-B^{*}$ where $n=u,d$ and the hadron symbol represents its mass.
-Obviously, the unknown input we need is only the mass of $\Xi_{cc}^{*}$ which can be estimated with the experimental mass of $\Xi_{cc}^{++}$ in the CMI model.
-Although the quantum numbers of LHCb $\Xi_{cc}^{++}$ have not been measured, its mass is very close to the theoretical value of the ground state predicted in Ref. \cite{Karliner:2014gca} by Karliner and Rosner.
-In the following calculations, we will use $m_{\Xi_{cc}}$=3621 MeV as input to estimate the masses of double-charm tetraquark states.
+The consideration is based on the observations that i) the size of $QQ$ is small in the heavy quark limit, ii) the color representations of $QQ$ and $\bar{Q}'$ are both $\bar{3}_c$, and iii) the interaction between light and heavy components is suppressed, even though $QQ$ and $\bar{Q}'$ have different spins.
+Similarly, one can relate the double-heavy tetraquarks $QQ\bar{q}\bar{q}$, with the color structure $ (QQ)_{3_c}$, to the singly heavy antibaryons $\bar{Q}'\bar{q}\bar{q}$.
+According to the HDAS, for example, we can estimate the mass of a double-charm tetraquark with the relation $T_{cc\bar{n}\bar{n}}-\Xi_{cc}^{*}=\Sigma_{b}^{*}-\bar{B}^{*}$, where $n=u,d$, and the hadron symbol represents its mass.
+Obviously, the required unknown input is only the mass of $\Xi_{cc}^{*}$, which can be estimated with the experimental mass of $\Xi_{cc}^{++}$ in the CMI model.
+Although the quantum numbers of LHCb $\Xi_{cc}^{++}$ have not been measured, its mass is very close to the theoretical value of the ground state predicted by Karliner and Rosner in Ref. \cite{Karliner:2014gca}.
+In the following calculations, we will use $m_{\Xi_{cc}}$=3621 MeV as the input to estimate the masses of the double-charm tetraquark states.
 Other double-heavy tetraquarks will also be systematically investigated.
-If the LHCb $\Xi_{cc}$ is actually the $\Xi_{cc}^*$ state with spin=3/2, one should subtract $m_{\Xi_{cc}^*}-m_{\Xi_{cc}}\approx 70$ MeV from the obtained masses of relevant tetraquarks.
+If the LHCb $\Xi_{cc}$ is actually the $\Xi_{cc}^*$ state with spin=3/2, $m_{\Xi_{cc}^*}-m_{\Xi_{cc}}\approx 70$ MeV should be subtracted from the obtained masses of relevant tetraquarks.